Menditect/documentation/docs/test-case.md

 - Click "*+ Test case*" to create a Test Case.
 - Select either 'Manual' or 'Automatic' for the Test Case Type (Testers can only create 'Manual' Test Cases).
 - Enter a name and other optional information.
-- Select a [Test Application](test-application) to execute the Test Case on.
+- Select an [Application Instance](application-instance) to execute the Test Case on.
 - Select an Execution User to execute the Test Case with.
 - Optionally, change the Execution time-out and Execute with delay.
 - Choose "Save".